 Board of Directors

-Jeff joined Sea Shepherd in 2006 as a ground support volunteer in the Perth Chapter and his passion for marine conservation was quickly noticed.
+Jeff Hansen joined Sea Shepherd (SS) in 2006 as a ground support volunteer in the Perth and his passion for marine conservation was quickly noticed.

-Jeff was subsequently invited to serve on board the M/Y Steve Irwin during SSCS’s 2007-2008 Antarctic Whale Defence Campaign called Operation Migaloo.
-His role as Quartermaster, based on the bridge, saw Jeff make a strategic call which resulted in discovering the location of the centrepiece of the whaling fleet, the Nissan Maru factory vessel.
-Upon returning from the campaign SSCS’s leader Captain Paul Watson offered Jeff the position of Australian Director.
-During Operation Migaloo the direct action by SSCS spared 500 whales from the harpoon - around half the whalers’ quota.
+Jeff was subsequently invited onboard the M/Y Steve Irwin during the 2007-2008 Antarctic Whale Defence Campaign called Operation Migaloo.
+His role as Quartermaster, saw Jeff make a strategic call which resulted in discovering the centrepiece of the whaling fleet, the Nissan Maru.
+Upon returning, Sea Shepherd’s leader Captain Paul Watson offered Jeff the position of Australian Director.
+During Operation Migaloo the direct action by SS spared 500 whales from the harpoon - around half the whalers’ quota.

-The following year Jeff again served on board the M/Y Steve Irwin as Quartermaster during Operation Musashi where the Steve Irwin and crew survived a harrowing ordeal of being trapped in pack ice in the freezing waters of Antarctica.
+The following year Jeff again served on board the M/Y Steve Irwin as Quartermaster during Operation Musashi where the crew survived a harrowing ordeal of being trapped in pack ice.
 Again, Jeff was instrumental in locating the Japanese whaling vessel the Keiko Maru.
-As a direct result of the brave crew, dedicated volunteers and supporters around the world, 308 whales were saved.
+As a direct result of the crew, 308 whales were saved.